 - After the fall of the Western Roman Empire, Europe was cast into the Dark Age, and large parts of Roman technology and culture were forgotten.
 Of course, sixth-century Europeans didn't see themselves as being in a Dark Age, and many may have been very happy not to be on the business end of Roman imperialism any longer.
 Also, "Dark Age" in this context doesn't necessarily refer to the standard of living at the time but rather the fact that we're "in the dark" about a lot of what went on then due to a dearth of contemporary writings.
 Nowadays most historians refer to this time period as the Early Middle Ages to avoid the connotations of the word "dark."

-- After four centuries of being oppressed into submission by The Empire Of The Han note in the 3rd century AD the slow disintegration of the first long-lived empire to dominate all of China was punctuated by a coalition of nations south of the Yellow River effectively declaring themselves independent as new states.
+- After about four centuries of Han dynasty note rule, in the 3rd century AD the slow disintegration of the first long-lived empire to dominate all of China was punctuated by a coalition of nations south of the Yellow River effectively declaring themselves independent as new states.
 The fighting eventually ground to a halt as everyone went broke and had to sue for peace, splitting the empire into three de facto countries whose Emperors each claimed to be the sole legitimate heir (aka the 'Three Kingdoms' era).
-It took four hundred years before any of the region's Emperors, kings, dukes, or petty lords managed to amass enough military power to crush the others and keep their peoples suppressed note In the end it took a northern Emperor marrying into and forging an unholy alliance with nomads from the steppes (the Turks) to upset the balance of power for good and establish The Empire Of The Tang over the entire region in the 7th centurynote .
+It would be several centuries before the Sui, and their almost immediate successors the Tang, managed to reunify all former Han territory, a difficult task in particular due to somewhat chaotic post-Han migration undermining the old ethnic status quo of the region.

 - The destruction of Baghdad in 1258 at the hands of the Mongols ended the Islamic Golden Age, which had probably ended by the time of the crusades in most places, but probably continued on in Baghdad.
 Although Islam had been declining in relative power for quite some time in most areas (thanks to the Crusaders, Mongols, and the Reconquista in Spain and Portugal), it wasn't until Baghdad was utterly destroyed that Islam's decline really set in.
 The city of Baghdad was razed, the greatest center of Islamic learning was destroyed, and more people died in that city than (possibly) in the destruction of any other up to that point in time.
 Losing these centers of learning crippled the progress of Islam.
 How bad was it?
 For the next 700 years (roughly), Islam retreated into a rigid state, held back by antique tradition, and going from a relatively tolerant religion into the repressive mess seen today.
 After Baghdad fell, the momentum of Islam shifted from the Arabs to the Turks, whose Ottoman Empire kept the Middle East in stasis, while Europe would go through the Renaissance, the Reformation, the Scientific Revolution, the Enlightenment, the Industrial Revolution, and advance in every human field.
 It is only today that (possibly), Arab and Islamic countries are starting to adapt to international standards, and with great resistance from dictators, terrorists, and religious fanatics.